mikevidotto/mikevidotto.github.io/README.md

 # mikevidotto.github.io

-a simple typing test web application using Javascript.
+a messily-coded and buggy typing test web application that I made to learn a bit of Javascript.